 It is another simple method for UX testing.
 Guerrilla testing is visiting a public place to ask people to test your prototype.
 Ask the randomly chosen participants to perform a quick test in exchange for a small gift.
-It is a cost-effective and comparatively a simple testing method that allows real user feedback.
+It is a cost-effective and comparatively simple testing method that allows real user feedback.

 Moderated user testing

 Moderated user testing is nothing but an individual moderating the test.
 It could be an individual present in the room with participants or a moderator in a discussion group.
 Moderated user testing is useful when someone can explain how the product functions.
-These individuals report their observation after.
+These individuals report their observations after.
 They can also respond to questions posed by the participants, help oversee the test, and give awareness about what the product wants to achieve.

 Unmoderated user testing

 Many experts choose unmoderated user testing as it is more effective.
 I mean, is it not effortless to be yourself when someone is not breathing down your neck?
-But you also have to leave room for user error and unfocused participant behaviour.
+But you also have to leave room for user error and unfocused participant behavior.

 Running both moderated and unmoderated, UX testing can make the results far more accurate.

 Card sorting is your best option when you want to categorize your product efficiently.
 Develop an echelon that meets the specific needs of the users.
 At first, you do not know the order in which the cards go.
 As you start the test, you tend to figure things out.
 You ask users to classify the content based on their needs.
 You can do this virtually or in person through an online tool, as you want real user feedback.